fastify/fastify-express/README.md

 ### Add a complete application

 You can register an entire Express application and make it work with Fastify.
-Remember, `fastify-express` is just `express` under the covers and requires the same body parsers as you'd use in `express`.
+Remember, `@fastify/express` is just `express` under the covers and requires the same body parsers as you'd use in `express`.

 ```js
 // index.js